ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 let ints = Seq.unfold (fun n -> Some (n, n + 1));;
 ```

-As a fun fact, one should observe `map` over sequences can be implemented using
+As a fun fact, one should observe `map` over sequences, as it can be implemented using
 `Seq.unfold`.
 Here is how to write it:
 ```ocaml
 # let map f = Seq.unfold (fun s -> s |> Seq.uncons |> Option.map (fun (x, y) -> (f x, y)));;